Does Your Fruit Smoothie Harm Your Teeth?

-The researchers took five different types of fruit smoothies from local smoothie shops to their laboratory for extensive analysis.
+The researchers, from Scotland’s Dundee Dental School and Hospital, studied five different types of fruit smoothies.
+They were purchased from from local smoothie shops to their laboratory for extensive analysis.
 At issue was whether – and if so which – fruit smoothies could wear away at the enamel lining of the teeth.

 Their laboratory analyses judged the tested the smoothies for their pH and their relative acidity.
 They also measured the smoothie’s effects upon microsurfaces that mimicked the hardness and profile of human teeth.